Financial Aid

 Satisfactory Academic Progress Policy

-One of the conditions to maintain eligibility for financial aid (federal, state, and institutional scholarships, grants, loans, and work) is to meet the requirements of Satisfactory Academic Progress (SAP) as defined by the federal government.
+One of the conditions to maintain eligibility for financial aid (federal, state, and institutional scholarships, grants, loans, and work) is to meet the requirements of Satisfactory Academic Progress as defined by the federal government.
 This assessment of a student's academic record measures his/her progress towards earning a degree.
 It is calculated differently from academic standing (Students should see their Academic Advisor for how academic standing is calculated).
-This policy may change at any time without notice.
+This policy applies to all students and may change without notice.

 Components to the Satisfactory Academic Progress Policy